GeoWebCache/geowebcache/documentation/en/user/source/webinterface/status.rst

 Runtime statistics
 ------------------

-The Status page also displays basic runtime statistics, including uptime, how many requests have been made, total and peak throughput, as well as statitics over intervals of 3, 15, and 60 seconds.
+The Status page displays basic runtime statistics including: uptime; how many requests have been made; total and peak throughput and statitics over intervals of 3, 15, and 60 seconds.